William (Gill) Schumaker Senior Instructor

 One of my goals as a running coach was to help runners to avoid injury.
 Year after year I was always a failure.
 Sure my runners got faster and they won their age group in road race of all distances, which most of the time was their only goal.
 I was still a failure because sooner or later most of the runners with a time-based goal got injured.

 It wasn’t until I receive a book from another coach that I found a way to become a really successful coach.
 That book was Chi Running written by Danny Dreyer.
 I studied and I practiced and soon I shared it with everyone I knew that was a runner.
-Teaching and coaching others in turn made me a better runner, so I became a certified Chi Running/Chi Walking instructor.
+Teaching and coaching others in turn made me a better runner, so in 2005 I became a certified Chi Running/Chi Walking instructor.
 Now I’m reaching my goal to help runners avoid injury and helping more people to become runners that thought they couldn’t run because it was painful.
 I now have the best job I could possibly have.

 But what made me write this success story is what I really owe to Chi Running and Danny Dreyer.
 One Labor Day I fell down the stairs on my deck, I don’t really know why, just lost my balance and fell.
 The fall ended up breaking my leg in two places and also did some damage to my knee.
 Before the surgery I ask the surgeon how soon will it be before I can run.
 His comment was, “never, you will never be able to run again.
 A couple of weeks later I went to see the surgeon and asked the same question again, he answered, “why are you asking this again I told you that you will never run again.
 You now have a six-inch metal plate in your leg how can you possibly run and you will probably have pain just to be able to walk.”